 1 At NYU Tel Aviv, students have the option of taking the course The Languages of Tel Aviv or a course in either Hebrew or Arabic to fulfill the language requirement.

-2 NYU Abu Dhabi offers courses in Arabic and Chinese; NYU Accra offers Twi; NYU London offers Chinese (spring semester only), and NYU Prague offers not only Czech but also German, Polish, and Russian.
+2 NYU Abu Dhabi offers courses in Arabic and Chinese; NYU Accra offers Twi; and NYU Prague offers not only Czech but also German, Polish, and Russian.
 Instruction is offered in several languages in New York.